Binance Spot Grid Trading Parameters

 2. Unrealized PnL

-Unrealized PnL = Total Open Buy Order Price * Number of Grids per Order + Total Number of Sell Orders * Number of Grids per Order * Last Price + Reserved Fees in the Base Assets * Last Price + Reserved Fees in the Quote Assets - Total Investment
+Unrealized PnL = Total Open Buy Order Price * Qty Per Order + Total Number of Sell Orders * Qty Per Order * Last Price + Reserved Fees in the Base Assets * Last Price + Reserved Fees in the Quote Assets - Total Investment

 When the Grid Order is still running, the Last Price is the latest Market Price of the spot trading pair.
 If the Grid Order has ended, the Last Price is the Market Price at which the Grid Order ends.